Ethical Quantum Computing: A Roadmap: Quantum Computing - An Overview

 \subsubsection{Measurement}

-Information about or within quantum systems (which characterises those quantum systems or object information encoded within) is extracted (and represented) by quantum measurements and its associated formalism.
-Quantum measurements are framed as sets of measurement operators $\{ M_m\}$, where $m$ indexes the outcome of a measurement (e.g. an energy level or state indicator).
+Information about or within quantum systems (which characterises those quantum systems or object information encoded within) is extracted by quantum measurements and its associated formalism.
+Quantum measurements are represented as sets of measurement operators $\{ M_m\}$.
+By operating on a system with a measurement operator, the apparatus , where $m$ indexes the outcome of a measurement (e.g. an energy level or state indicator).
 The probability $p(m)$ of outcome $m$ upon measuring $\ketpsi$ is represented by such operators acting on the state such that $p(m) = \braket{\psi | M_m^\dagger M_m |\psi}$ (alternatively, $p(m) = \text{tr}(M_m^\dagger M_m \rho)$ with the post-measurement state $\ket{\psi'}$ given by:

 The set of measurement operators satisfy $\sum_m M_m^\dagger M_m = I$, reflecting the probabilistic nature of measurement outcomes which are reflected in distributions over those outcomes.
 Density operator (matrix) formalism $\rho$ in effect provides a way to represent probability distributions for quantum measurement (and thus state characterisation) in the language of operator algebra.
 In advanced treatments, POVM formalism more fully describes the measurement statistics and post-measurement state of the system.
 In this case, we define a set of positive operators $\{ E_m \}=\{M^\dagger_m M_m\}$ satisfying $\sum_m E_m=I$ in a way that gives us a complete set of positive operators (such formalism being more general than simply relying on projection operators).
 As we are interested in probability distributions rather than individual probabilities from a single measurement, we calculate the probability distribution over outcomes via Born rule using the trace $p(E_i) = \text{tr}(E_i \rho)$.
 This formulation is important to quantum fairness metrics discussed below.